ydahal1/ydahal1/jokes.md

-I was shocked when I was diagnosed as colorblind...
-It came out of the purple.
+Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.

 [
-Wed Jun 24 00:58:04 UTC 2026
+Thu Jun 25 01:02:04 UTC 2026
  ]